 Agreed Language Document

-Please encourage your child to practice their times tables regularly.
-You can download this Times Tables Chart (jojo method) to help!
+Please encourage your child to practise their times tables regularly.
+To help, you can download the above times table chart (jojo method) by clicking on it.

 Children should be encouraged to use the following vocabulary interchangeably: